Spanish Sentence Starters and Filler Words (Muletillas): The Grease of the Language Gears

 “In other words…”, “That is to say…”, or “I mean…”

-Interesting structure in this phrase, because you’ve got the subjunctive involved (click me if you need help with that) due to the fact that’s sort of a hypothetical (as in, it means something like “if one were to say it this way” or “one could say it this way”).
+There’s an interesting structure to this phrase, because you’ve got the Spanish subjunctive involved (click me if you need help with that) due to the fact that’s sort of a hypothetical (as in, it means something like “if one were to say it this way” or “one could say it this way”).
 “O” means “or” and “sea” is the 3rd person present subjunctive form of “ser“, which means “to be”.
 This is an extremely common verbal crutch that you’ll hear used quite frequently in the way we would use “like” or “you know”.
 Examples:

 “El jefe no me ha hablado todavía, o sea de verdad no sé.” = “The boss hasn’t talked to me yet, so in other words I don’t really know.”